 Servings: 10 arepas

-- In a bowl place the flour with water, salt, egg and butter.
-Mix for a few minutes to create a smooth, even dough.
+Put the flour with the water, salt, egg and butter in a bowl.
+Mix for a few minutes until a smooth, even dough is formed.

-- Let the arepas mixture stand for 2 minutes.
+Let the dough rest for around 2 minutes.

-- To cook, place the arepas on a griddle or frying pan with a medium flame, for 7 to 10 minutes.
-They should be dorasdas on both sides.
+To cook, place the arepas on a griddle or pan with medium heat for 7 to 10 minutes.
+They should be golden brown on both sides.

-- Reina pepiada: perhaps the most famous arepa in Venezuela is avocado, chicken salad and mayonnaise.
+Reina pepiada: perhaps the most famous arepa in Venezuela is made with avocado, chicken salad and mayonnaise.

-- La Pelúa: is an arepa stuffed with shredded meat (previously shredded and stewed meat) with grated yellow cheese.
+Arepa Pelúa: is an arepa filled with shredded meat (meat previously shredded and cooked) with grated cheese

-- La Catira: very similar to the "arepa pelúa", but the meat is changed from "mechada" to "mechado" and "guisado" chicken, it also has grated yellow cheese.
+La Catira: very similar to the "arepa pelúa" but you change the shredded meat for shredded and stewed chicken, it also has grated cheese

-- La Sifrina: the word sifrina is what in Spain would be the "pija", this is how it refers to girls who are very leftover or "raised nose".
-Continuing with the fillings of the arepas, the sifrina is the same Reina pepiada but yellow grated cheese is added.
+La Sifrina: the word sifrina is what in Spain would be the "pija", so it refers to girls who are very sophisticated or "nose up".
+Continuing with the filling of the arepas, sifrina is the same as Reina pepiada but also has grated cheese.

-- The Domino: surely you can already imagine it, it is an arepa filled with caraotas or beans with grated white cheese.
+The Domino: surely you can imagine, this is an arepa filled with caraotas or beans with grated white cheese.

-- La Rumbera: is one of the best arepas out there, it has a pork leg stuffed with baked pork and grated yellow cheese.
+La Rumbera: is one of the best arepas there is, it has a filling of baked pork leg with grated yellow cheese.

-- Pavilion Criollo: is one of the "most stuffed" arepas in Venezuela, has black beans (caraotas), shredded meat, slices and grated white cheese.
-In the coastal zone, the meat is exchanged for fish.
+De pabellón Criollo: it is one of the "most stuffed" arepas in Venezuela, it has black beans (caraotas), shredded meat, slices and grated white cheese.
+In the coastal area the meat is exchanged for fish.